BarisAlbayrakIEEE/StructuralAnalysis/README.md

   }

   // FP: Transforms the input function to be applicable to the type container corresponding to the input type id.
-  // std::size_t type_id corresponds to the index of a type within SAA_Types_t.
+  // std::size_t type_id corresponds to the index of a type within CS_Types_t.
   template<class F>
   decltype(auto) with_type_container(std::size_t type_id, F&& f) {
     using R = std::common_type_t<std::invoke_result_t<F, std::vector<Ts>&>...>;